Yancovenant/PLANTATIONERP/documentation.md

 @service.server.start() do:
 - loadserverwidemodules, (web, base) will be imported.
+    - this would register all the addons module.
 - individually import and append to sys.modules and run post_load function, to do some setup if defined.
 - being read by __manifest__.py
 - setup the correct Server Class, ThreadedServer + APP => inphms.http.root mostly and .run() it.